Node Maintenance

 Kubernetes considerations

-AIStor cordon vs Kubernetes cordon
+MinIO AIStor cordon vs Kubernetes cordon

-The mc admin cordon command operates at the AIStor application layer, not the Kubernetes node layer.
-It removes an AIStor Pod from cluster participation while the Pod continues running.
+The mc admin cordon command operates at the MinIO AIStor application layer, not the Kubernetes node layer.
+It removes an MinIO AIStor Pod from cluster participation while the Pod continues running.
 This differs from kubectl cordon, which prevents new Pods from scheduling on a Kubernetes node.

 Maintenance workflows